MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 This document lists the changes in Visual Studio 2022.
 For a guide to the changes in Visual Studio 2019, see [C++ conformance improvements in Visual Studio 2019](cpp-conformance-improvements-2019.md).
 For changes in Visual Studio 2017, see [C++ conformance improvements in Visual Studio 2017](cpp-conformance-improvements-2017.md).
 For a complete list of previous conformance improvements, see [Visual C++ What's New 2003 through 2015](../porting/visual-cpp-what-s-new-2003-through-2015.md).

-## <a name="improvements_170_preview"></a> Conformance improvements in Visual Studio 2022 Preview and RC (version 17.0)
+## <a name="improvements_170_preview"></a> Conformance improvements in Visual Studio 2022 version 17.0

-Visual Studio 2022 Preview and RC version 17.0 contains the following conformance improvements, bug fixes, and behavior changes in the Microsoft C++ compiler.
+Visual Studio 2022 version 17.0 contains the following conformance improvements, bug fixes, and behavior changes in the Microsoft C++ compiler.

 ### Warning on bitfield width for enumeration type